disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 #### 1.1.
 Download the protein expression data from the [Supplementary Table E2](https://www.frontiersin.org/api/v4/articles/565656/file/Data_Sheet_1.XLSX/565656_supplementary-materials_datasheets_1_xlsx/1) accompanying the study by [He et al 2020](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2020.01768/full); in this study, inflammatory proteome expression profiles (based on a panel of pre-selected 353 inflammatory proteins) were measured via Olink proteomic assay in AD lesional and non-lesional skin samples taken from non-chronic patients before and after treatment with dupilumab.

+extracted from
 #### 1.2.
-Collect only differentially expressed proteins (DEPs) calculated by comparing expression profiles extracted from lesional skin samples of patients before and after dupilumab exposure.
-For this purpose, copy the columns A (HGNC symbol of the proteins), H (“FCH LS Post-Rx versus Pre-Rx”) and J (“FDR LS Post-Rx versus Pre-Rx”) to a new sheet.
+Collect only columns containing expression profiles data from lesional skin samples of patients after versus before dupilumab exposure.
+For this purpose, copy the columns A (Protein), H (“FCH LS Post-Rx versus Pre-Rx”) and J (“FDR LS Post-Rx versus Pre-Rx”) to a new sheet.

 <img width="892" height="561" alt="image" src="https://github.com/user-attachments/assets/7c2a3907-7ffe-4796-bd10-9123c37bd651" />

 #### 1.3.
-Create two sheets, one containing all DEPs (control) and another containing DEPs only with the FDR < 0.05 and fold-change > 1.5.
+Create two sheets, one containing all tested proteins (control) and another containing only differentially-expressed proteins (DEPs), i.e. with FDR < 0.05 and fold-change (FCH) > 1.5.

 ##### 1.3.1.
-For the sheet containing all DEPs, keep only the first column  Save this file as "AD_proteome_control.txt"
+For the sheet containing all proteins, keep only the first column.
+Save this file as "AD_proteome_control.txt"

 <img width="945" height="529" alt="image" src="https://github.com/user-attachments/assets/523620e7-1d69-4756-894d-bd308c1b158a" />

 ##### 1.3.2.
-In the other sheet, keep only DEPs with FDR < 0.05 and FCH > 1.5 (following authors' own criteria).
+In the other sheet, keep only the DEPs (FDR < 0.05 and FCH > 1.5, following authors' own criteria).
 Then remove the column "FDR LS Post-Rx versus Pre-Rx" and rename column "FCH LS Post-Rx versus Pre-Rx" to "value".
 Save the file as "AD_proteome.tsv".

 <img width="883" height="566" alt="image" src="https://github.com/user-attachments/assets/bdef2529-98a2-4333-98a3-ec59865dc7bc" />